soobinkiki/mongo-db-installfest/README.md

 ![shell-error](/error.png)

-It means mongoDB is compaining that the memory allocation is too low for it run fast.
+It means mongoDB is complaining that the memory allocation is too low for it run fast.
 Not a huge deal for developement machines, but still, we can fix that!

 You will have to create a launch deamon that raises the soft rlimit when your machine boots up.
 [Learn more about macOS launch deamons](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html)